Data-drone/dl_toolkit/README.md

 https://hub.docker.com/repository/docker/datadrone/deeplearn_minimal

-# Docker Opencv
+# Deeplearn Opencv

-This is Minimal + OpenCV and a C++ kernel https://hub.docker.com/repository/docker/datadrone/deeplearn_opencv
+This is Minimal + OpenCV
+https://hub.docker.com/repository/docker/datadrone/deeplearn_opencv

+Current compiled with opencv 4.4.0  with Compute Model 7.5

-# Docker Pytorch
+# Deeplearn Pytorch

-This is docker OpenCV plus pytorch
+This is docker OpenCV plus pytorch 1.6

-# Docker TF
+# Deeplearn TF

-This is docker OpenCV plus TensorFlow
+This is docker OpenCV plus TensorFlow 2.x

 # Docker Rapids

 This adds in the Nvidia RAPIDS ai libraries
+- Discontinued for now issues with conda configs and solver issues and Nvidia's official one works okay now